linguist-soohyunkwon/linguist-soohyunkwon.github.io/README.md

 # Soohyun Kwon
+Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
+This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
+The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.

 ## Education
 - Ph.D., Linguistics | University of Pennsylvania
+  Advisor: William Labov
 - B.A., Linguistics | Korea University

 ## Work Experience